Counseling Degree Program Courses

 5. Group Counseling

 Group Counseling is another course that students may expect in a counseling degree program.
 Counseling in group sessions is very different than what is required for individual counseling, and this class addresses the unique issues involved in directing effective group counseling sessions.
-Samples of the content of this course include stages of group development, theories of group counseling, group counseling techniques and dynamics, and ethics and diversity in group counseling.
+Samples of the content of this course include stages of group development, theories of group counseling, group counseling techniques and dynamics for mental health counselors, and ethics and diversity in group counseling.